 Resveratrol, a compound found commonly in grape skins and red wine, has been shown to have several potentially beneficial effects on health, including cardiovascular health, stroke prevention and cancer treatments.
 However, scientists do not yet fully understand how the chemical works and whether or not it can be used for treatment of diseases in humans and animals.

 Well, dogs, huh?
 That’s a new one on me: rats, mice, bunnies, now dogs, and probably happy to be volunteering dogs, at that.

 Now, researchers at the University of Missouri have found that resveratrol does affect the immune systems of dogs in different ways when introduced to dogs’ blood.
 Sandra Axiak-Bechtel, an assistant professor in oncology at the MU College of Veterinary Medicine, said this is a first step in determining how the chemical causes immune systems to react.

-Compound Found in Red Wine Causes Conflicting Changes in Dogs’ Immune Systems from MU News Bureau on Vimeo.
+Compound Found in Red Wine Causes Conflicting Changes in Dogs’ Immune Systems from MU News Bureau.

 Story Source: The above post is reprinted from materials provided by University of Missouri-Columbia.
 Note: Materials may be edited for content and length.

 Journal Reference: Rowena A. Woode, Sandra M. Axiak-Bechtel, Kaoru Tsuruta, Juliana R. Amorim, Yan Zhang, Amy E. DeClue.
 Resveratrol decreases oxidative burst capacity and alters stimulated leukocyte cytokine production in vitro.
 Veterinary Immunology and Immunopathology, 2015; 163 (3-4): 164 DOI: 10.1016/j.vetimm.2014.12.004